Continuity-KVM/continuity/README.md

 The Continuity host can be extended to multiple monitors, and this will be reflected on the client software which would be a part of the Continuity suite.

-Continuity will always remain freely available, under the terms of the MIT license.
+Continuity will always remain freely available, under the terms of the GPLv2 license.

 ## Context